Idiom Understanding as a Tool to Measure the Dialect Gap: QFrCoRE, QFrCoRT and MFrCoE

+\paragraph{QFrCoRE} The corpus was created by scanning the two dictionaries and manually extracting expressions from the online portal.
+Then, we use an online OCR solution to extract all the dictionaries' content using out-of-the-box Azure OCR AI model through their \enquote{Document Intelligence} solutions \citep{azureaidoc}.
+Second, we manually and semi-manually curated the content by using regular expressions and manual manipulation to clean the expressions and definitions.
+Finally, duplicates were manually removed from the corpus.

-Both datasets were created by manually extracting idioms along with their corresponding definitions from websites and dictionaries.
-Anglicisms (i.e. Frenchified English words) and duplicates were then manually removed from the corpora.
+\paragraph{QFrCoRT} The corpus was created by manually extracting terms and their corresponding definitions from a curated list of websites and dictionaries (see \autoref{an:sources}).
+Anglicisms (i.e. English words or expressions borrowed into French) and duplicates were then manually removed from the corpus.
+The curated list of websites and dictionaries was created from multiple manual Web-indexed searches using the following search keywords: \enquote{\textit{expressions québécoises}}, \enquote{\textit{expression [québec/saguenay/beauce/montréal/mauricie/abitibi /gaspésie]}}, and \enquote{\textit{termes québec}}.

+\paragraph{MFrCoE} The corpus was created by manually extracting expressions from the dictionary and online source and manually cleaning each instance.